Toroyteach/SmsApi/README.md

 Copy the sql script to your database server to create the database and tables

 on the /inc/config.php change the USE_DB to 1 if you want to use the database Note for good recording its advised to use database.
+It is currently set to 0 by default

 Make a post request to the url ./Interview/index.php with the number and the message you would like to send